eifinger/kafka-scheduler/README.md

 ## How?

-kafka-scheduler lets you schedule kafka message with a desired key, value and headers and when you want to receive them on which topic.
+Kafka-scheduler lets you schedule a Kafka message with a desired key, value and headers and when you want to receive them on which topic.
 This way your application receives the message as a trigger and can execute the business logic on the desired schedule.

 ### OneTimeCommand

-A fire and forget command which will be triggered at a certain point in the future.
+A fire-and-forget command will be triggered at a certain point in the future.

 ```mermaid
 sequenceDiagram